-> In truth, though it varies state by state, courts have ruled that video cameras are permissible in common areas of the school, such as hallways, classrooms and libraries, where privacy is not reasonably expected, so long as students and teachers are aware they are being recorded.
-However, electronic surveillance has been deemed improper in areas of the school where privacy can be reasonably expected, such as private offices, bathrooms and locker rooms.
+In truth, though it varies state by state, courts have ruled that video cameras are permissible in common areas of the school, such as hallways, classrooms, and libraries, where privacy is not reasonably expected, so long as students and teachers are aware they are being recorded.
+But electronic surveillance has been deemed improper in areas of the school where privacy can be reasonably expected.
+This inclides private offices, bathrooms, and locker rooms.

-The District should also notify staff and students through newsletters and staff handbooks of the on premises surveillance program.
+- The District should also notify staff and students through newsletters and staff handbooks of the on-premises surveillance program.

-Once an event takes place or a request has been made for a recording, take steps to immediately preserve the recording and isolate it from any routine deletion process until a disclosure determination is made and be sure to keep a disclosure copy for future reference.
+- Once an event takes place or a request has been made for a recording, take steps to preserve the recording immediately and isolate it from any routine deletion process until a disclosure determination is made, and be sure to keep a disclosure copy for future reference.

-Given that these recommendations are followed carefully, a successful classroom surveillance program can improve the wellbeing and safety of students and teachers alike.
+Given that these recommendations are followed carefully, a successful classroom surveillance program can improve the well-being and safety of students and teachers alike.

 SUPPORTING HEALTHY STUDENT BEHAVIORS

 Putting cameras in classrooms allows students and teachers the opportunity to review video footage and have conversations about appropriate behavior and that which needs to improve or change.
 This can be an extremely valuable asset for deeper counseling issues that many kids in elementary school and high school tend to go through.

 2020 saw an unprecedented school year with COVID-19 disrupting the typical classroom setting.
 But now that vaccinations are heavily underway and students are returning back to in-person learning, schools must prepare for an entirely new influx of rules meant to keep students and teachers safe from potentially spreading the virus.
 Herein lies a new application for school security cameras.